Alternatives to Print

 At DSS, when materials are not available in an accessible format, we may use an in-house production system.
 Students who are using digital materials that have been created in-house are required to sign an agreement form indicating they understand their rights and responsibilities as related to copyright law.

-One of the formats we produce is e-text, but we also encourage students to learn to learn to make their own e-text.
+One of the formats produced in-house is e-text but DSS also encourages students to learn to make their own e-text.

 The process often involves the following steps: